← Back to blog

 The loop is simple.

 I rant.
-Either out loud transcribed, or in a brain-dump message, or as scattered notes I send to myself.
-The format doesn't matter.
-The agent only needs the thinking and the angle.
+Sometimes out loud and I get it transcribed.
+Sometimes as a brain dump in a message.
+Sometimes as messy notes I send to myself.
+The format does not matter.
+The agent just needs the thinking and the angle.

 The agent turns the rant into a draft post.
 Same ideas.
 My structure.
 My word choices.
 The post lives on web-dev first.
 Never prod yet.
 The web-dev domain is locked to my home IP, so nobody else sees the draft.

 I read it end to end.
 I make changes.
-Sometimes one sentence.
-Sometimes I rewrite half a paragraph because the angle isn't quite right.
-Sometimes I notice the agent put words in my mouth I'd never say and I cut them.
-If a paragraph reads like a generic AI-produced explainer, it gets killed.
+Some are one sentence.
+Some are half a paragraph.
+That happens when the angle is off.
+Sometimes the agent puts words in my mouth.
+Words I would never say.
+I cut those.
+If a part reads like a bot wrote it, it gets killed.

 If I like it, I push from web-dev to prod.
 If I don't like it, I scrap the whole post.